 - Help the child with the feelings that are keeping him from cooperating by crying

-Let's consider each of these in turn.
+Let's consider each of these in turn, using this example:

 1. Having high expectations for our child's behavior

 and still doesn't meet it, then either she needs help with the tangled-up feelings that are keeping her from cooperating, or she needs a better

 connection with us so that she WANTS to cooperate.

 2. Ignoring the behavior

 This works for temporary issues that you can live with.
 For instance, if your child is acting out because he's very hungry, you can address his need

 and he'll be back to his sunny self.
 You might acknowledge his inappropriate behavior in a non-judgmental way: "You are so hungry, you're getting very impatient...
 Let's calm down and get you some food!" but

 low road of parenting, into fight or flight, and you're seeing your child as the enemy.
 Our child is never the enemy, no matter how ugly he's acting.

-He's a very young human with an immature brain who is signalling that he needs our help.
+He's a very young human with an immature brain who is signaling that he needs your help.

 This sometimes stops the "bratty" behavior immediately.
 However, it's a symbolic abandonment, which is why it works.
-After all, your child needs your
+After all, your child needs

 child unprotected.
 You're telling her that you're not there to help her with those upsetting feelings that are driving her to act out.
 Since

 most children aren't compliant enough to go willingly to time out, it creates power struggles that can infect your whole relationship.
 And

 it stops working as kids get older, leaving a resentful child who is in rebellion rather than one who WANTS to cooperate.

 5. Tailored support

 Maybe she needs a warning about the transition coming up.
-Maybe you need to play a game that gets her giggling about power and obedience to defuse the
+Maybe you need to play a game that gets her giggling about power and obedience to defuse

-bonding before you come in the house so she wants to follow your lead.
+to do some bonding before you come in the house so she wants to follow your lead.
 Maybe you need to put an old sheet on the couch for awhile

 to keep it clean.
 But if your repeated reminders that she needs to take off her shoes before getting on the couch aren't working, move on to: